Kathmandu to Everest Base Camp – A Personal Account

 It’s fair to say I was feeling too cold and too strange to truly appreciate my achievement at the time!

 The next day we had the option to go up Kala Patthar, prior to commencing our descent .
 This would involve a 5am start and a steep ascent up to an altitude higher than base camp.
 It would make the total hiking day up to around seven hours.
 Under the circumstances, this held the same appeal as swimming in my own vomit would, so like most of the group I chose to decline.

 Others were also suffering with the altitude, and yet more people had stomach problems.
 Most of those who chose to start this extra hike only made it part way, with just one person making the summit.
-The saner members of the group got to leave earlier to start our descent, and I looked forward to the upcoming increase in oxygen.
-I was mindful that it would still be a couple more days before we hit trees again though.
+The saner members of the group got to leave earlier to start our descent.
+I wholeheartedly looked forward to the upcoming increase in oxygen.
+I was mindful that it would still be a couple more days before we found my friends, the trees, again though.

 The Descent – Downhill All The Way?

 As we descended I noticed I wasn’t feeling any better.
 My throat still hurt and I was still getting some chest pain.
 Note, I use the term ‘descended’ loosely.
 We still made many long ascents in our final days, including the long walk uphill to Lukla Airport at the end.
 Whilst others were able to walk faster as the altitude decreased, I was still struggling.
 I just couldn’t understand why I wasn’t feeling any better.

 Our route down would take us through Namche Bazaar again, where we’d stop for lunch.
 Yay, pizza at Hermann Bakery in a 25 degree room!
 Boy, was I excited to see this place again!
 I looked forward to it all morning and it was equally warm as it had been before.
 Whilst awaiting my pizza I could feel a fever developing and at this point stopped to consider my sore throat.